Annuity vs 401(k): Which Is Best?

 Annuities and 401(k)s have a lot in common:

-• Both options allow you to save money for the long term by contributing to them over a period of time.
+- Both options allow you to save money for the long term by contributing to them over time.

-• They both allow for tax-deferred growth, meaning you only pay taxes when you make a withdrawal.
+- They both allow for tax-deferred growth, meaning you only pay taxes when you withdraw.

-• Both allow you to name a beneficiary to your account so that they will have access to your funds should anything happen to you.
+- Both allow you to name a beneficiary to your account so they can access your funds should anything happen to you.

 How Are Annuities and 401(k)s Different?